 Three elements of a successful B2B SaaS marketing campaign

 At a quick glance, here are the first 3 steps (and a few suggestions) to building a successful B2B SaaS marketing campaign.

 - Research to develop a deep understanding of your audience.
 Who are you targeting?

 - Pre-campaign prep to determine your goals and KPIs.
 Where do you want to end up?

-    - A campaign blueprint to hone in your approach.
+- A campaign blueprint to hone in on your approach.
 Is this relevant to your audience?

 1. Research your ICP

-    Before you solidify your goals and begin to plan a successful B2B SaaS campaign, you need to do your research.
-A solid understanding as to who your target audience is, what pains you can solve for, and what benefit you can bring to their life is crucial.
+Before you solidify your goals and begin to plan a successful B2B SaaS campaign, you need to do your research and ensure you know the pains, claims, and gains you'll be focusing on in your positioning and messaging.
+A solid understanding of what your target audience is, what pains you can solve, and what benefit you can bring to their life is crucial.